Gargilesse-Dampierre, Loire Valley: tourism & sightseeing

-Visit Gargilesse-Dampierre (Loire Valley, France)
+Visit Gargilesse-Dampierre (Loire Valley, France)Photo Gallery

 Gargilesse-Dampierre is a small village in the Indre department of central France to the south of Chateauroux and about 10 kilometres south-east of Argenton-sur-Creuse.
-It is situated in a peaceful setting in the valley of the river Creuse.
+It is situated in a peaceful and picturesque setting in the valley of the river Creuse.

 The village is a member of the 'most beautiful villages of France' organisation and perhaps best known as the village where the 19th century novelist George Sand wrote some of her works.
 Although it is very small, France This Way highly recommend you visit Gargilesse-Dampierre when in the region.

 The combination of the pretty houses of the village, the historic castle around which Gargilesse developed, the church and the river, combine to make for a very picturesque village with a great deal for visitors to enjoy.
 From several places in the village you have lovely views into the river valley below and across the houses that stand above the valley.

 In Gargilesse village there are numerous picturesque houses, typically in the light stone of the region, many tall buildings overlooking the river valley and covered in plants or featuring unusual architectural elements such as enclosed balconies.

 Gargilesse castle has had an eventful history, with origins dating from the 10th century.
 The imposing castle entrance with towers either side dates from the 12th century.
 The original castle building was largely destroyed during an assault in 1650, then rebuilt in the 18th century in a much simpler style - more a grand manor house than a castle.

-Inside the church there are numerous exceptional carved capital stones and in the crypt are colourful frescoes some of which are said to date from the 13th century.
-(Enthusiasts of roman style architecture will also want to visit the small church at Dampierre, small but perfect and just a few kilometres east of Gargilesse.)
+Inside the church there are numerous exceptional carved capital stones and in the crypt there are colourful frescoes some of which are said to date from the 13th century and are a fascinating discovery.

 Maison de George Sand: the writer George Sand had a small and unimposing house in the village in the 19th century, which has now been restored and furnished in a style of the time and contains many items that once belonged to the writer and her family.